 Pay particular note to the block of batch ingestion jobs.
 It is also vital to note that the order in which the jobs appear in this graphical representation is the order in which the jobs are run.
 In this scenario, the Matillion Ingest Data job is dependent on the first two jobs.
 If they don’t run successfully, then the Matillion job won’t run, and the pipeline will stop or not complete.

-The second important point to note is this pipeline is ingesting data from multiple sources, including Talend, Stitch, Fivetran, and Matillion, using the runner architecture.
+The second important point to note is this pipeline is ingesting data from multiple sources, including Talend, Stitch, Fivetran, and Matillion, using the orchestrator architecture.

 4. Secrets Management